 - After about 20-25 minutes of cooking, ghee will start to look clear and will become a golden brown, with the milk solids settling at the bottom.
 It'll also give out a sweet, nutty aroma.
 At this point your ghee is ready.
 Let it cool for a few minutes before straining it with a cheesecloth.
 Store it in an airtight jar.

-Nutritional info about Ghee: The nutritional info below is for 1 serving of ghee which is approx 1 teaspoon.
+- Nutritional info about Ghee: The nutritional info below is for 2 CUPS of ghee.
+The typical serving size is about 1 teaspoon.

 Super simple and quick recipe 😎

 I collected the milk cream for over 1 month and whisked it but instead of the butter, it just formed a smooth creamy texture.
 Is there anything I should have done differently?
 I only collected milk cream in a bottle everyday.

 Hey Fiona, thats the first stage of whisking cream.
 If you continue whisking, the cream will eventually split and give you butter.
 This takes about 8-10 minutes.
 You can also add a tablespoon of curd to sour the cream and then whisk it